-Enjoy direct flights between Sydney and Beijing, China's majestic capital, flying daily from 25 January, 2017^^.
+Enjoy direct flights between Sydney and Beijing, China's majestic capital.

 With a history stretching back more than three millenia, Beijing has long been at the heart and soul of cultural, political, economic and spiritual life in China.
 Home to such ancient treasures as the Forbidden City and the Summer Palace, today the city continues to reinvent itself with a building boom that seems never ending.

 No trip to Beijing would be complete without a stop at some of the following: